-- Basal cell carcinoma may appear as a small, smooth, pearly or waxy bump on the face ears and neck, or as a flat pink, red or brown lesion on the trunk or arms and legs.
+- Basal cell carcinoma may appear as a small, smooth, pearly or waxy bump on the face, ears or neck, or as a flat pink, red or brown lesion on the trunk or arms and legs.

 - Squamous cell carcinoma can appear as a firm, red nodule, or as a rough, scaly flat lesion that may bleed and become crusty.
 Both basal cell and squamous cell cancers mainly occur on areas of the skin frequently exposed to the sun, but can occur anywhere.

-- Melanoma usually appears as a pigmented patch or bump.
+- Melanoma usually appears as a pigmented patch or bump but can also be red or white.
 It may resemble a normal mole, but usually has a more irregular appearance.

 - Asymmetry - the shape of one half doesn't match the other

 - Border - edges are ragged or blurred

 - Color - uneven shades of brown, black, tan, red, white or blue

 - Diameter - A significant change in size (greater than 6mm)- although any mole that begins enlarging should be brought to the attention of your dermatologist.
 Many melanomas are being diagnosed at much smaller diameters.

 - Evolving - any new spot of mole changing in color, shape or size